 1 climate resilient.
 And we need strong legislative 2 representation that will continue to be dedicated to 3 these goals.
 4 Since at that time, we had a huge policy wins and 5 directed tens of millions of federal and state resources 6 to our city.
 Our legislative leaders have delivered on 7 funding for clean trucks programs, zero emission 8 technology, labor protection, and COVID economic relief.
-9 Because the large majority of Long Beach is 10 currently kept intact in a single state and congressional 11 districts, we have been empowered to better serve our 12 local communities.
-13 So in summary, we look forward to work together to 14 truly benefit The City of Long Beach and the Paralympic.
-15 Please support the collaboration that we have built and 16 let us continue to work on that collaboration.
-Keep the 17 Port of Long Beach together with the rest of the city.
-18 So thank you so much for hearing my commentary.
-19 CHAIR TAYLOR: Thank you very much.
+9 Because the large majority of Long Beach is LO currently kept intact in a single state and congressional L1 districts, we have been empowered to better serve our L2 local communities.
+L3 So in summary, we look forward to work together to L 4 truly benefit The City of Long Beach and the Paralympic.
+L 5 Please support the collaboration that we have built and L 6 let us continue to work on that collaboration.
+Keep the L 7 Port of Long Beach together with the rest of the city.
+L 8 So thank you so much for hearing my commentary.
+L 9 CHAIR TAYLOR: Thank you very much.
 20 PUBLIC COMENT MODERATOR: Thank you so much.
 21 Right now would be 006.
 And then up next in the 22 queue will be 001.

-23 006, I'll be promoting you now.
-006, your speaker 24 order number is number 6.
-If you'll please make note of that for future reference.
-You can now enable your audio and video in the lower left corner of your screen.
-If you will, please remind the mapper of what area you would like to discuss today, the floor is yours.
+that for future reference.
+You can now enable your audio